RobZombie9043/odin-external-controller-setup/README.md

   This change matches the switch controller layout for Yuzu.
   The same could be achieved using the controller mappings but by switching the controller styles like this I can use the auto-map controller functionality and the buttons are assigned correctly otherwise the buttons would be reversed.

+Example Tasker project file used for all the above automations - [Tasker Controller project](Tasker/Controller.prj.xml) Specifics would need to be modified to match otehr controllers and setup configurations.